-- (a)(1) In the case of regional school districts, the school housing aid ratio shall be increased by two percent (2%) for each grade so consolidated. - (2) Regional school districts undertaking renovation project(s) shall receive an increased share ratio of four percent (4%) for those specific project(s) only, in addition to the combined share ratio calculated in § 16-7-39 and this subsection. - (b) In the case of projects undertaken by districts specifically for the purposes of <a href="https://high-performance.com/high-perform - (c) For purposes of addressing health and safety deficiencies as defined by the school building authority, including the remediation of hazardous materials, the school housing aid ratio shall be increased by five percent (5%) so long as the construction of the project commences by December 30, 2023, is completed by December 30, 2028, and a two hundred fifty million dollar (\$250,000,000) general obligation bond is approved on the November 2018 ballot.
-In order to qualify for the increased share ratio, twenty-five percent (25%) of the project costs or a minimum of five hundred thousand dollars (\$500,000) must be specifically directed to this purpose. - (d) For purposes of educational enhancement, including projects devoted to the enhancement of early childhood education and career and technical education, the school housing aid ratio shall be increased by five percent (5%) so long as construction of the project commences by December 30, 2023, is completed by December 30, 2028, and a two hundred fifty million dollar (\$250,000,000) general obligation bond is approved on the November 2018 ballot.
+- 14 (a)(1) In the case of regional school districts, the school housing aid ratio shall be increased 15 by two percent (2%) for each grade so consolidated. - (2) Regional school districts undertaking renovation project(s) shall receive an increased share ratio of four percent (4%) for those specific project(s) only, in addition to the combined share ratio calculated in § 16-7-39 and this subsection. - (b) In the case of projects undertaken by districts specifically for the purposes of school safety and security, the school housing aid share ratio shall be increased by five percent (5%) for these specific projects only, in the calculation of school housing aid.
+The increased share ratio shall continue to be applied for as long as the project(s) receives state housing aid.
+In order to qualify for the increased share ratio, seventy-five percent (75%) of the project costs must be specifically directed to school safety and security measures.
+The council on elementary and secondary education shall promulgate rules and regulations for the administration and operation of this section. - (c) For purposes of addressing health and safety deficiencies as defined by the school building authority, including the remediation of hazardous materials, the school housing aid ratio shall be increased by five percent (5%) so long as the construction of the project commences by June 30, 2024, is completed by June 30, 2029, and a two hundred fifty million dollar (\$250,000,000) general obligation bond is approved on the November 2018 ballot.
+In order to qualify for the increased share ratio, twenty-five percent (25%) of the project costs or a minimum of five hundred thousand dollars (\$500,000) must be specifically directed to this purpose. - (d) For purposes of educational enhancement, including projects devoted to the enhancement of early childhood education and career and technical education, the school housing aid ratio shall be increased by five percent (5%) so long as construction of the project commences by June 30, 2024, is completed by June 30, 2029, and a two hundred fifty million dollar (\$250,000,000) general obligation bond is approved on the November 2018 ballot.
 In order to qualify for the increased share ratio, twenty-five percent (25%) of the project costs or a minimum of five hundred thousand dollars (\$500,000) must be specifically directed to these purposes.